Apex Legends devs forced into holiday work by Titanfall -linked hack

 Sunday’s attack however exploited a different vulnerability in Apex Legends to send a message to the developers that they’ve already heard.
 Respawn has acknowledged the DDoS challenge on several occasions, and the company has recently hinted that it’s investigating legal action as well.

-The Titanfall community affiliation could still prove to be a head fake by hackers with different motivations, but Sunday’s events do highlight the real struggle developers endure when hackers can attack their games with a particular grievance.
+The Titanfall community affiliation could still prove to be a fake by hackers with different motivations, but Sunday’s events do highlight the real struggle developers endure when hackers can attack their games under the guise of airing a particular grievance.

 It’s not just that they can take a game down, it’s that they can time the attack to be extra disruptive to security and marketing staff hoping to spend time with their families on a holiday weekend.